oliverjam/learn-rest-apis/README.md

 ### Verifying tokens

-Our API is going to use something called "bearer tokens" for authentication.
-This means any request for a protected resource must have an `authorization` header with a value like: `Bearer 12345` (where `12345` is a valid token).
+Since this API may be used by non web browser clients (like mobile apps) it can't use cookies.
+Instead any request for a protected resource must have an `authorization` header containing a "bearer token".
+E.g. `Bearer 12345` (where `12345` is a valid token).
 Let's create a middleware that can grab this token, extract the user, then put it on the request object for subsequent handlers to use.

 Create a new file `workshop/middleware/auth.js`.
 Write a middleware function named `verifyUser`.
 It should read the authorization header from the request object to get the bearer token.
 If the header isn't present create a new error with a status property of `400` ("bad request").
 Call `next` with the error to pass it to the error-handling middleware.